raamana/neuropredict/README.rst

 Change Log - version 0.6
 --------------------------
  - Major feature: Ability to predict continuous variables (regression)
- - Major feature: Ability to handle covariates and confounds (regress them out, augment them etc)
+ - Major feature: Ability to handle confounds (regress them out, augmenting etc)
+ - Redesigned the internal structure for easier extensibility
+ - New ``CVResults`` class for easier management of a wealth of outputs generated in the Classification and Regression workflows
+ - API access is refreshed and easier

 Change Log - version 0.5.2
 --------------------------